London Passes: the passes to London

 Buying and using the London City Card is very simple, everything happens online in just a few steps:

-- Go to this site and proceed with your reservation
+- Go to Tiqets official website and proceed with the reservation

-- After making the payment, you will be emailed the pass in digital format, with all the necessary directions
+- After making the payment, you will receive the pass in digital format via email, ready to show from your phone.

 Once your purchase is complete, you will receive your London City Card via email in digital format.